Print Page | Report Abuse | Sign In | Become a Member Today!

 • Physicians & Psychologists Members $275

-• Allied Health Professionals Members $175
+• Allied Health Professionals, Lawyers & Legal Professionals Members $175

 • Physicians & Psychologists Non-Members $350

-• Allied Health Professionals Non-Members $250
+• Allied Health Professionals, Lawyers & Legal Professionals Non-Members $250

 • Students Members $85

-Registration for in-person attendance is open until Thursday, Nov 20, 2025 and for virtual attendance until Wednesday, Nov 26, 2025.
+Registration for in-person attendance is open until Monday, November 24, 2025 and for virtual attendance until Wednesday, Nov 26, 2025.

 Cancellation policy: